readmeio/oas/packages/oas/README.md

 #### Pruner

-The `OpenAPIPruner` utility, located in `oas/pruner`, can be used to remove a specific set of tags, paths, operations, or webhooks from an OpenAPI definition.
+The `OpenAPIPruner` utility, located in `oas/pruner`, can be used to remove a specific set of tags, paths, operations, operation IDs, or webhooks from an OpenAPI definition.
 Components and tags that are no longer reachable from the remaining definition are also removed.

 Unlike `oas/reducer`, which selects the content to retain, the pruner is useful when you know which content to remove.

 Pruner filters are additive.
-Combining tag and location filters removes operations that match either filter.
+Combining tag, operation ID, and location filters removes operations that match any filter.

+Operation IDs are matched exactly.
+For operations without an authored `operationId`, use the generated value returned by `Operation.getOperationId()`.

 ```ts
 import petstore from '@readme/oas-examples/3.0/json/petstore.json' with { type: 'json' };